Trofogol/valheim_server_containered/README.md

 > Tested on Ubuntu 18 and Ubuntu 20 cloud servers (VM)

-1. Clone this repo
+Clone this repo

 ```
 git clone <link from upper-right green button of this repository> valheim
 ```

-1. Switch to newly created folder
+Switch to newly created folder

 ```
 cd valheim-server-containerized
 ```

-### Preparations
+### Tools

 `./install-tools.sh` - will install all necessary tools on fresh Ubuntu-based OS (it uses apt).
 Run it as root user (add `sudo` before it if you are not root user).